shibatch/octcalc/CODE_OF_CONDUCT.md

-* Project members strive to promote the awareness that it is natural for companies that make a profit from the commercial use of open source or free software to make contribution commensurate with their profit to relevant projects, where the purpose of the contribution is for the project to serve society as a whole, not just particular organizations.
-Here, contribution to a project refers to the following items.
+* Project members strive to promote the awareness that it is natural for companies that make a profit from the commercial use of open source or free software to make contribution commensurate with the increased profits from the use of the software to relevant projects, where the contribution is made in order for the project to serve society as a whole.
+This contribution must not be biased to benefit any specific organizations.
+On top of that, the contribution herein refers to providing the following items.

   * Financial support
   * Contributing code or documentation